Secilia-Cxy/MTSA/README.md

 Tips: You can choose the best model on one dateset and use it to predict the other datasets.

-The experimental settings used here are the same as TimesNet.
+The experimental settings used here are the same as [TimesNet](https://arxiv.org/abs/2210.02186).
 You can easily compare your model with past SOTA models.
-If your model is better than SOTA, you can get 10 pts extra.
+If your model is better than SOTA, you can get 15 pts extra.

 | Models | Decomposition | MSE  | MAE  |
  |--------|---------------| ----- | ----- |